 - Step 4: Prepare for Ownership Transfers to Third Parties

 - Step 5: Prepare for Ownership Transfers to Insiders

 - Step 7: Support Personal Wealth and Estate Planning

 A well-run company always has a plan in place.
 The planning processes never ends.
-Your business plan can help ensure the success of the business in its entirety and can eventually provide support for your future plans, including succession and Exit Plans.
+Your business plan can help ensure the business’s success in its entirety and can eventually provide support for your goals, including succession and Exit Plans.

-We strive to help business owners identify and prioritize their objectives with respect to their business, their employees, and their family.
+We strive to help business owners identify and prioritize their business objectives, employees, and family.
 If you are ready to talk about your goals for the future and get insights into how you might achieve those goals, we’d be happy to sit down and talk with you.
 Please feel free to contact us at your convenience.